lily940703/febama/R/test.md

 1 -25.16407   -42.45068 -56.53136  -37.76633
 ```
 ### Plan for the following week
-*  Expanding the number of data to verify the advantage of the method of optimal pool.
+*  Expanding the number of data to verify the advantage of the method of optimal pool (including mase and smape error).
 **Then parallel is needed.** How to simplify the fit and forecast procedure?
 *  Add features gradually.
-**change to a better optimization**
+**Then change to a better optimization.**